Jump to:Page Content

 How many candidates apply to the PhD in Political Economy and Government program?
 And how many are accepted?

-We expect to receive about 150 to 200 applications, and no more than five students are admitted to the program each year.
+We expect to receive approximately 200 applications, and no more than five students are admitted to the program each year.

 Are the application deadlines the same for the PhD in Political Economy and Government, and the PhD in Public Policy?